What is social prescribing?

 To find out more about the scheme enquire at your local surgery.

-Social Prescribing Networking and Information event which is taking place at the Kings Church, Raans Road, Amersham on Thursday 17th October between 5-8pm.
+Chiltern District Council held a Social Prescribing Networking and Information event at the Kings Church, Raans Road, Amersham on Thursday 17th October.

-The event has been organised by Chiltern District Council to bring together health service providers and the voluntary community sector to increase awareness of the opportunities social prescribing offers and also to identify the next steps forward for collective working and training support.
-Councillor Liz Walsh, Healthy Communities portfolio holder will open the evening and welcome everyone to the event.
+The event brought together health service providers and the voluntary community sector to increase awareness of the opportunities social prescribing offers and also to identify the next steps forward for collective working and training support.
+Councillor Liz Walsh, Healthy Communities portfolio holder opened the event and we had speakers from the Clinical Commissioning Group, Hertfordshire Urgent Care, a Social Prescribing Champion GP and Community Impact Bucks.

 Any questions please feel free to contact the Community and Leisure team on 01494 732058 or email email@example.com